Electric machine: Characteristics of electric machines

 While electric machines have their differences, they share many traits, and are often grouped by some part of their construction or intended operation.
 Below are some of the characteristics common to most electric machines.

 Motors and generators

-If an electric machine converts mechanical energy into electrical energy, it is referred to as a generator, while machines that are convert electricity to motion are called motors.
+If an electric machine converts mechanical energy into electrical energy, it is referred to as a generator, while machines that convert electricity to motion are called motors.

 Generators that produce alternating current (AC) are called alternators, while direct current (DC) generators are called dynamos.
 Motors are referred to as pumps when their motion is used to move a fluid, such as water.

 Theoretically, most electric machines can be used as either a generator or a motor, however in practice it is common for machines to be specialized to one or the other.
-Generator's power is typically rated in kilowatts (kW) while motors are rated in terms of horsepower (hp).

 AC vs DC

 Electric machines can be connected to either an AC or DC electrical system, with the AC being either single phase or three phase.
 With rare exceptions, such as universal motors, machines cannot switch between electric systems.
 AC machines are largely either synchronous generators or induction motors.

 A DC machine is somewhat of a misnomer, as all DC machines use alternating voltages and currents to operate.
 Most DC machines include a commutator, which allows the armature windings within the DC machine to periodically change their connections to the DC electrical system as the machine rotates, effectively alternating the direction of voltages and currents within the machine, but keeping DC voltages and currents on the electrical side.